House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: Ton Bangkeaw, Shutterstock

-Most professional mechanics own a trolley jack but so do numerous car owners.
-Trolley jacks are available in different weight classes, enabling us to lift all types of vehicles.
-That also means we can’t rely on a specific trolley jack to handle all vehicle types.
-It’s common to find trolley jacks in car trunks.
+Most professional mechanics own a trolley jack, as do numerous car owners.
+Trolley jacks are available in different weight classes, enabling users to lift all types of vehicles.
 The wheels on the jack make it easy to roll it into position under the car.

-After we’ve ensured that the small lever is turned to the right, we can insert the handle and pump it until the cradle reaches the jacking point.
-When we want to lower it down, we take the handle out and twist the small lever counter-clockwise.
+After you’ve ensured that the small lever is turned to the right, you can insert the handle and pump it until the cradle reaches the jacking point.
+You can take the handle out and twist the small lever counter-clockwise when you want to lower it down.

-If a car has lower than average ground clearance, a trolley jack is perfect since it contains low profile jacks.
+If a car has lower-than-average ground clearance, a trolley jack is perfect since it has low-profile jacks.
 That is especially useful for lifting sports cars.
-Trolley jacks are available with an aluminum chassis, which is lighter than steel counterparts.
-It provides maximum maneuverability, and the aluminum chassis is an essential requirement for racing jacks.
+Trolley jacks are available with an aluminum chassis, which is lighter than their steel counterparts.
+It provides maximum maneuverability, and the aluminum chassis is essential for racing jacks.

 Trolley jacks provide a high lift or a long reach.
-That enables us a greater lifting range, as well as flexibility.
-Another feature that certain trolley jacks contain is the rocket lift, which ensures that we complete the job with a minimum number of lifts due to its larger or dual pistons.
+It provides a greater lifting range, as well as flexibility.
+Another feature of some trolley jacks is the rocket lift, which ensures that you can complete the job with a minimum number of lifts due to the dual pistons.

 Although a trolley jack is designed to lift a vehicle, it’s not designed to keep it up for a specific period.
-Since using a trolley jack by itself is unsafe, we should always work on a vehicle that’s also supported by axle stands to optimize our safety.
+Since using a trolley jack by itself is unsafe, you should always work on a vehicle supported by axle stands to optimize your safety.

 Pros